Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/PROJ/README.md

   * Needed to add an option to avoid generating errors on unused arguments as somehow some ROCm libraries get added that are not needed.

-  * Fro LUMI/23.12, license information was added to the installation.
+  * For LUMI/23.12, license information was added to the installation, and the installation of the libraries is done in `lib` rather than `lib64`.
+Moreover, `nlohmann-json` was added as a dependency to enable using an external one, and `googletest` was added to the build dependencies as it turned out it was auto-downloaded otherwise during the build.

+    Note that contrary to what is done in the EasyBuilders repository, we made `nlohmann-json` a build dependency as it is only some header files and no library or other stuff that is needed when running.